RidXploit403/DOMINATOR/README.md

-# Dominator V.1 - NAM DoS Tool
+# Dominator V.1 -  DoS Tool

 Dominator is a simple DoS (Denial of Service) tool written in Python.
 It allows users to perform HTTP GET and POST requests to a specified target site, simulating a flood of requests to test the site's resilience.